-Assumes a ratio of 20:1 for UCS to $I{s(50)}$.
-It should be noted that the UCS to $I{s(50)}$ ratio varies significantly for different rock types and specific ratios may be required for each site.
+$^{^{1}}$ Rock strength classification is based on UCS.
+The UCS to $I{s(50)}$ ratio varies significantly for different rock types and specific ratios may be required for each site.
+The point load Index ranges shown above are as suggested in AS1726 and should not be relied upon without supporting evidence.

-On investigation logs only, the following data contiguity codes may be in rock strength tables for layers or seams of material "within rock", but for which the equivalent UCS strength is less than 0.6 MPa.
+The following abbreviation codes are used for soil layers or seams of material "within rock" but for which the equivalent UCS strength is less than 0.6 MPa.